L.L. Bean CEO drives Bootmobile to deliver commencement address at Dickinson College

 CARLISLE, Cumberland County, Pa.-- Graduates at Dickinson College in Cumberland County got quite a treat along with their graduation ceremony on Sunday.

 The CEO of L.L.
-Bean and 1992 graduate Steve Smith rolled up to the event in a company Bootmobile.
-He delivered the commencement address and says he loved every minute he spent at Dickinson.
+Bean and 1992 graduate Steve Smith delivered the commencement address and says he loved every minute he spent at Dickinson.
+To support his appearance, the company sent one of L.L.
+Bean's Bootmobiles to the campus.

 Smith was awarded an honorary Doctor of Business Management Degree.